 How Russia's president morphed from realist to ideologue -- and what he'll do next.

-- By Mark GaleottiMark Galeotti is professor of global affairs at New York University's Center for Global Affairs and a visiting fellow with the European Council on Foreign Relations. , Andrew S. Bowen Andrew S. Bowen is a columnist for the Interpreter, an online Russian language translation and analysis journal, and a researcher at the political risk consultancy Wikistrat.
+- By Mark GaleottiMark Galeotti is a professor of global affairs at New York University's Center for Global Affairs and a visiting fellow with the European Council on Foreign Relations., Andrew S. Bowen Andrew S. Bowen is a columnist for the Interpreter, an online Russian language translation and analysis journal, and a researcher at the political risk consultancy Wikistrat.
 Follow him on twitter at @Andrew_S_Bowen.

 A specter is haunting Europe, the specter of Russian imperialism.